pacman-ghost/aslcards/README.md

 #### Can I change the keyboard shortcuts used to flip between cards?
 Keyboard shortcuts can be used to flip between the cards of commonly-used nationalities e.g. ^G for the Germans, ^R for the Russians.
 These are defined in <tt>$/asl_cards/natinfo/natinfo.json</tt>, and you can change other nationality-based settings here as well.

+#### Can I run this on 32-bit Linux?
+Possibly, but setting up the requirements is tricky.
+PyQt5, in particular, only offer 64-bit versions for Linux and OS X.